 With this research, I flirt with im/materiality to insist on spaces of and for movements, to call for motricity, and to support possible un/conscious choices, transformations, and rearticulations when "in conversation".

-My research aims to identify the nature of the connection(s) that can exist between the elements in presence in a situation of conversation with a layer of attentiveness and work on “perceiving” what others perceive.
-TdoC insists on the need of conversation be it knowledge – to be practiced.
+My research aims to identify the nature of the connection(s) that can exist between the elements in presence in a situation of conversation with a layer of attentiveness and to work on “perceiving” what others perceive.
+TdoC insists on the need of conversation –be it knowledge – to be practiced.

 The dramaturgy of Conversation navigates in, between, and in-between expanded choreography and process-oriented arts-based research.

-Along my research-based years, I have developed different formats and tools to create points of references in between which circulation of knowledge could be facilitated by the created situations.
-Each of the formats are approached as knowledge.
-The im/material tools are conceptualized to propose points of reference/departure that are at play – for the ones involved to have a common agenda while developing their own articulations and knowledges according to their current needs.
+Along my research-based years, I developed different formats and tools to create points of references in between which circulation of knowledges could be facilitated by the created situations – each format being approached as knowledge.
+The im/material tools are conceptualized to propose points of reference/departure for the ones involved to have a common agenda while developing their own articulations and knowledges according to their current needs.
 Some rules can be proposed to start with.
 These can be adapted depending on the curiosity, needs, skills and knowledges of the protagonists involved.

 Over times I have organized my thinking around types of situations, scales, and formats of "being with" when sharing information, data, and knowledge in live moment.
 Meaning than "presence", "improvisation", and "translation" became central notions to my understanding of what being in relations could mean and involve.

-The concept of “playground” (in reference to sports' practices) in situations of CO- is a take I invite others in the thinking of the room, the relations and relationalities between the peoples involved, as well as "how" communication could take place, or not.
+The concept of “playground” (in reference to sports' practices) in situations of CO- is a take I invite others to think the room, the relations and relationalities between the peoples involved, as well as "how" communication could take place, or not.

 “Causer” is a French verb that has the double meaning of “being the reason of” or “having an informal talk”.